Home / School Partnership

 COMMUNICATION BETWEEN HOME AND SCHOOL

-On a day-to-day basis, any messages between Class Teacher and home are written in the Reading Diary for children in the Infants, or the Home/School Communication Card for Junior children.
+On a day-to-day basis, any messages between Class Teacher and home are written in the Reading Diary or on the clipboard in the playground.
+In Key Stage 1 these hang on the lunch trollies and in Key Stage 2 they sit on the wall.

 This website provides access to all school information by selecting the relevant tabs or using search.
 The class pages contain notices, routines, photos, video and activities linked to what the children are currently learning in class along with homework.
 Some of the class areas require a log-in which will be issued to parents and children upon admission to the school.
 It is important that parents check the website regularly – at least twice a week on Tuesdays and Thursdays – to keep up to date with all that is happening as teachers regularly update the class pages.
 Website pages are accessible from mobile devices with internet and some pages can also be accessed using the website app.
 Provision is made for any families without any internet access.